Introduction to Unique Achievements of Districts of Beijing in Digital Economy: Stories of Haidian

 III.
 Nourishing Integrated Circuit Design Industry

 An agile design and application platform for industry-level RISC-V chips will be established, targeting vertical domains such as automotive chips, industrial control chips, and security chips.
-Efforts will be made to accelerate the deep integration of the computing chip enterprises in China, such as Moore Threads, and enterprises specializing in large models.
+Efforts will be made to accelerate the deep integration of China’s computing chip enterprises like Moore Threads and enterprises specializing in large models.
 The 8th "Chip Power Beijing" Zhongguancun IC Industry Forum was held with the district's support, with Phase II of the IC Park completed at the same time.
 The IC Park's Generic Technology Service Center will collaborate with Zhongfa Xince and the National Engineering Lab. for DTV (Beijing) to establish a joint laboratory.
-Furthermore, the Action Plan for Integrated Circuit Chip-Baed Innovation in Zhongguancun Science City (2024-2026) was released.
+Furthermore, the Action Plan for Integrated Circuit Chip-Based Innovation in Zhongguancun Science City (2024–2026) was released.

 IV.
 Developing Intelligent Manufacturing Industries

-Haidian aims to establish a full-process intelligent manufacturing cluster that covers the entire process featuring industrial design, simulation, testing, manufacturing, operation, maintenance, etc., to provide full-stack intelligent manufacturing solutions.
-The focus will be on achieving breakthroughs in independent innovation, promoting leading products, empowering innovation platforms, demonstrating application scenarios, constructing industrial clusters, and fostering industrial ecosystems.
+Haidian aims to establish an intelligent manufacturing cluster that covers the entire process including industrial design, simulation, testing, manufacturing, operation, maintenance and so on to provide full-stack intelligent manufacturing solutions.
+The focus will be on achieving breakthroughs in independent innovation, promoting leading products, empowering innovation platforms, demonstrating application scenarios, and fostering industrial clusters and rainforest-like environments.
 The district has also released the Three-Year Action Plan for Building a National Embodied Intelligent Innovation Hub, which emphasizes the elements of "brain", "cerebellum", "body", and "system".
-Leveraging advancements in AI technology, particularly in large models, and propelled by the development of robotics and other comprehensive machine products, the district aims to create a source of embodied intelligence innovation and an application demonstration hub with global influence.
+Leveraging advancements in AI technology, particularly in large models, and propelled by the development of robotics and other complete machines, the district aims to create a source of embodied intelligence innovation and an application demonstration hub with global influence.

 V. Advancing Clustered Development of Aerospace Industry

-The Action Plan for Building a Commercial Aerospace Innovation Hub in Haidian District (2024-2028) has been released, with a focus on the entire industry chain from satellite manufacturing to the application of spatiotemporal information.
-Efforts will be made to drive strategic development, enhance the quality of the industry chain, speed up application implementation, promote technology-based innovation as a driving force, and optimize the environment for innovation within the aerospace sector.
+The Action Plan for Building a Commercial Aerospace Innovation Hub in Haidian District (2024–2028) has been released, with a focus on the entire industry chain spanning satellite manufacturing and the application of spatiotemporal information.
+Efforts will be made to map out guiding strategies, enhance the quality of the industry chain, promote application in more scenarios, foster technology and innovation-driven development, and optimize the environment for innovation within the aerospace sector.
 These actions are designed to continuously improve and strengthen the competitive advantages of the aerospace information industry and to accelerate the establishment of a new industrial cluster valued at hundreds of billions.

 VI.
 Making Plans for Future Industries

 In terms of quantum science and technologies, Haidian will rely on quantum science and technology incubators and industrial parks to fully support the commercialization of achievements made by universities and new-type R&D institutions.
 The district aims to gradually form an industrial framework centered around quantum computing while influencing quantum communication and precision measurement.
-In terms of 6G, support will be given to entities such as ZGC Institute of Ubiquitous-X Innovation and Applications (ZGC X-NET) to build an innovation platform that fuses communication, sensing, computing, and intelligence for the 6G-related sectors, further promoting the growth of a 6G end-to-end generic technology platform.
-In terms of future health, the district will focus on two major industrial strategies that aim to develop a pilot area for the AI-empowered medicine and healthcare industries and establish a demonstration area for innovation at the intersection of engineering and healthcare.
-Efforts will include the development of innovative treatments such as gene cell therapies, high-end medical devices such as medical robots, and the R&D of new AI-driven pharmaceuticals.
-Haidian will advance AI-supported synthetic biology, drug R&D, medical imaging, brain-computer interface, and other corresponding fields.
+In terms of 6G, support will be given to entities such as ZGC Institute of Ubiquitous-X Innovation and Applications (ZGC X-NET) to build an innovation platform that fuses communication, sensing, computing, and intelligence for the 6G-related sectors, further promoting the development of a 6G end-to-end generic technology platform.
+In terms of future health, the district will focus on two major industrial strategies, including developing a pilot zone for AI-empowered medicine and healthcare industries and establishing a demonstration area for medical engineering industries.
+Priorities will be given to the development of innovative medicines for purposes like gene cell therapies, high-end medical devices such as medical robots, and the R&D of new AI-driven pharmaceuticals.
+Haidian will keep advancing AI-supported synthetic biology, drug R&D, medical imaging, brain-computer interface, and other corresponding fields.

-Looking ahead, in alignment with the city's unified planning, Haidian will follow Beijing's 2024 working strategies for building a global digital economy benchmark city.
-Tailored to its unique circumstances, the district will focus on several key areas: digital technology innovation, digital industry development, new digital infrastructure, use of data elements for value creation, and digital city construction.
-The goal is to create a series of benchmark technologies, projects, and applications that can serve as models.
-Through all these efforts, Haidian is striving to establish a leading area for innovation in building a global digital economy benchmark city.
+Looking ahead, Haidian District will work with innovative and pioneering efforts to make the city a global digital economy benchmark in alignment with Beijing's unified planning and 2024 work priorities in this regard.
+Considering its unique circumstances, the district will focus on several key areas: digital technology innovation, digital industry development, new digital infrastructure, use of data elements for value creation, and digital city construction to create a series of benchmark technologies, projects, and applications that can serve as models.

 (Source: Beijing Municipal Bureau of Economy and Information Technology)